how to identify oak tree by leaves

 The edges of the lobes may be smooth or serrated.
 Oak leaves are also generally dark green in color.
 Did you know that you can identify an oak tree by its leaves?

-That’s right, all you need to do is take a look at the shape and size of the leaves and you’ll be able to tell which type of oak tree it is.
+That’s right, all you need to do is look at the shape and size of the leaves and you’ll be able to tell which type of oak tree it is.
 Here are some tips to help you out:

 So next time you’re out for a walk in the woods and come across an oak tree, see if you can correctly identify it by its leaves!